njm08/njm08.github.io/_posts/2025-10-03-Architecture_for_the_dev_team.md

 ## Introduction

 Unfortunately, there is no blueprint on how to document architecture.
-If so we would just all do it the same way.
+If so, we would just all do it the same way.
 Too often the architecture documentation is not actually read, used or understood by anyone.

 This can lead to a slow erosion of the software, by more and more spaghetti finding its way into the code.